AmanGcS741/Netflixphishingpage/README.md

 # Netflixphishingpage
-Netflix scampage (phishing page)
+first of all i'm responsible for any illegal use Netflix scampage (phishing page)
 Netflix scampage [new 2022 with bank log 3d  + PayPal+ Gift Card 👌👌👌] ALL IN ONE SCAMA + Letter priv8 new design BY Eagle4web GcS- Team Dz